allthingslinux/tux/docs/content/developer/concepts/core/permission-system.md

 If commands are always denied even for admins, check:

-1. Permission ranks are initialized for the guild (use `/config ranks` dashboard)
+1. Permission ranks are initialized for the guild (use `/config ranks` dashboard → "🚀 Init Default Ranks" button)
 2. Roles are assigned to permission ranks (use `/config roles` dashboard)
 3. Commands have permission requirements configured (use `/config overview` → Command Permissions)
 4. Users have roles that are assigned to ranks